 10 Findlay Creek / Leitrim

 This south suburban area is growing rapidly as developers build homes, retailers set up shop, and professional services open offices.
-Findlay Creek will eventually comprise some 3,500 homes, including towns, singles and bungalows and was among Ottawa’s fastest growing communities according to the 2016 Census, almost doubling from 4,486 to 8,865 people in five years.
+The Findlay Creek area will eventually comprise over 6,500 homes, including towns, singles and bungalows.
+It was among Ottawa’s fastest growing communities according to the 2016 Census, almost doubling from 4,486 to 8,865 people in five years.
 While the bulk of development has been to the west of Bank Street, more recent home building has taken place east of Bank as new communities launch.
 Highlights of Findlay Creek include the adjacent Leitrim Wetland, which the community’s home builders help maintain.

 11 Riverside South